Dialectical Behavior Therapy

 DBT Center of Miami

 In order to enter our DBT program, a client must be evaluated by a member of our DBT counseling center to assess if DBT is needed and assess the client’s readiness to participate actively in DBT treatment.
-Clients are then fully oriented to the program before being asked to commit to 6 months of weekly individual sessions as well as weekly skills group sessions.
+Clients are then fully oriented to the program before being asked to commit to six months of weekly individual sessions as well as weekly DBT group sessions.
 This orientation period is a crucial part of the process since it helps clients prepare to get the most from our program.
 Sometimes clients are ready to enter group in a few sessions while other times it requires many weeks or months.

-Four Requirements of our Miami DBT program
+Four Components of our Miami DBT program

 Weekly individual DBT sessions